mateibarbu19/parallel-and-distributed-algorithms/laboratories/lab-03/README.md

 > Sort.

 At first, I divided the array in `P` parts.
 Each threads receives the part of the array from `[start, end - 1]`. (`start` and `end` indices are set to be an even number).
-On each of these parts, the algorithm in the `oets` function, repeats `N` time, two stages.
+On each of these parts, the algorithm in the `oets_p` function, repeats `N` time, two stages.
 These are:

 - Even stage: take an iterator, from `start` to `end - 2`, included, and hop from an even to an even index; if the number on that position is less then